 Compute service needs to be highly available as downtime can cause loss of data and customers, thus affecting the business negatively.
 AWS Lambda is a highly available service, it avoids a single point of failure by automatically running the application on a different host in case one fails.
 However, it does require some manual action to handle a region-wide failure.

-In addition, Lambda also employs reserved concurrency to ensure the scaling of functions in case of additional load.
+In addition, Lambda employs reserved concurrency to ensure the scaling of functions in case of additional load.

 Lambda also performs code monitoring and logging to protect an application’s integrity.
-The protocols allow code written only by trusted developers to be deployed.
+The protocols allow code written only by trusted team members to be deployed.
 Moreover, it also provides security features to protect the backend and servers from catching any malware as Lambda is protected by the AWS global network security procedures.